'Don't get vaccinated': message in funeral truck promotes immunization against Covid-19 in the US

 experts criticize

-The advertisement, however, did not please some specialists in the field of health communication.
-North Carolina State University professor Stacy Wood, who studies the Covid-19 vaccine advertising campaign, told the newspaper she believed the BooneOakley idea promoted too high pressure to change the mind of an unvaccinated person, and he was in danger of reinforcing their position.
+The advertisement, however, did not please some specialists in the area of health communication.
+North Carolina State University professor Stacy Wood, who studies the Covid-19 vaccine advertising campaign, told the paper she believed the BooneOakley idea promoted too high pressure to change the mind of an unvaccinated person, and he was in danger of reinforcing their position.

 — By studying how people make choices, marketers have found that when people feel pressure to make a particular choice, and that pressure is enough, it makes them feel that their real freedom of choice is being affected.
 I can understand that the fake funeral truck prank was adopted by vaccinated people as a relief of mood in a tense situation.
 It’s an effective joke, but not effective marketing,” he told The Washington Post.